Omni Calculator logo

 Read on where we explain the deferred annuity definition by showing you the main differences between immediate and deferred annuities as well as some deferred annuity examples.
 Moreover, you can learn the deferred annuity formula and what is a tax-deferred annuity.

 If you are more interested in a specific retirement plan, check our 401k calculator.
-Or, if you would like to learn more about annuities in general, check our annuity calculator, where we provide you high flexibility in the computations.
+Or, if you would like to learn more about annuities in general, check our annuity calculator, where we provide you with high flexibility in the computations.

 What is a deferred annuity — the deferred annuity definition